 The stop notice will state:

-You’re breaking the law if you don’t follow a stop notice.
-You could be fined up to £5,000 and made to repair any damage you cause.
+You’re breaking the law if you do not comply with a stop notice.
+You could get an unlimited fine and be made by a Court to repair the damage you’ve caused.

 A stop notice ends: